gipi/blog/_drafts/debricking-hg553-w-ejtag-via-bus-pirate.md

 a proprietary extension of ``JTAG``, called **EJTAG**.

-Without going to deep into explanation of the differences between the two interfaces, the thing you need to know is that in order to make the interface work you have to pull-up the ``TRST`` pin with a 300 Ohm resistor; **it's so fucking simple**.
+Without going to deep into explanation of the differences between the two interfaces, the thing you need to know is that in order to make it work you have to pull-up the ``TRST`` pin with a 300 Ohm resistor; **it's so fucking simple**.

 What puzzles me is that fact that is indicated as optional signal but without it doesn't